Photos can be purchased by clicking the buttons on the right hand side of the enlarged photographs in the Landscape Gallery.

 Click here or click the image to see a larger version

-Opito Bay, Coromandel Peninsular, North Island, New Zealand.
+Opito Bay, Coromandel Peninsular, New Zealand.

 Summers Last Rays

-Stirling Falls in the Rain
+Stirling Falls

 Stirling Falls, Milford Sound, South Island, New Zealand.